Eligibility Requirements

 The petitioner must file their documents with the Probate and Family Court serving the county where they live.[2]
 This can be done in person, by mail, or online.

 The filing fee is $165 (as of this writing).
-Petitioners who can’t afford the fee may potentially have the cost waived by filing an Affidavit of Indigency, which can also be done online.[3]
+Petitioners who can’t afford the fee may be able to have it waived by filing an Affidavit of Indigency (also possible online).[3]

 The court will review the case and decide whether to grant the name change right away or if the petitioner must provide notice and/or attend a hearing.